-The objective of the 1979 integration program was "... to secure the support that is necessary for the refugee to be able to cope on equal terms as natives", and "to initiate a process that can help the refugee to become self-supported" (the Danish Refugee Council 1996).
-The program lasted for 18 months and started with a short course on civic understanding, followed by a Danish language course (see The Ministry for Foreigners and Integration 1987; The Ministry of Finance 1994).
+The objective of the 1979 integration programme was 'to secure the support that is necessary for the refugee to be able to cope on equal terms as natives', and 'to initiate a process that can help the refugee to become self-supported' ([Danish Refugee Council, 1996](#)).
+The programme lasted for 18 months and started with a short course on civic understanding, followed by a Danish language course (see [Ministry for Foreigners and Integration, 1987](#); [Ministry of Finance, 1994](#)).
 Employment support was offered simultaneously with or during interludes of participation in the language course.
-During the integration program, each refugee was assigned a caseworker who developed employment support measures, such as internships at workplaces, basic job search assistance, basic skills training, vocational training or formal education (the Danish Refugee Council 1996).
-Upon completion of the integration program, the responsibility for welfare payments, further language training and employment support was transferred to the municipality where the refugee resided.
+During the integration programme, each refugee was assigned a caseworker who developed employment support measures, such as internships at workplaces, basic job search assistance, basic skills training, vocational training, or formal education ([Danish Refugee Council, 1996](#)).
+Upon completion of the integration programme, the responsibility for welfare payments, further language training, and employment support was transferred to the municipality where the refugee resided.